Yann-Situ/PSSFFS2KXX/README.md

 * [ ] If multiple explosion breaks the same bloc, it can spawn copies.
 * [ ] Using the power of a selected ball that died results in error. => Implement a die signal.
 * [ ] The game seems to crash when calling **change_holder(null)** with holder = null (in the reparent part) in `Ball.gd`
+* [ ] Multiple call in Area2D when reparenting node https://github.com/godotengine/godot/issues/14578.
+This results in crashing when ball enters pipe and player just release it near the pipe.

 ### Visual issues
 * [x] Jitter animation when passing from a transition_in to transition_out using **rooms**.